kuhn-ruess/cmdbsyncer-docs/docs/basics/first_steps.md

 Depending on, if you are on docker or local, you need to change into the docker container or enable the Virtual Environment for the following functions

+## Settings
+The Config contains to important Values you should overwrite in a local_config.py file.
+First is "SECRET_KEY".
+This one is used to secure the login cookie.
+You can change it anytime, but all users will be logged out by that.
+More important: "CRYPTOGRAPHY_KEY".
+This one is used to decode Passwords stored in the Database.
+If changed, you need to reset all Passwords.
+How to set the config see  [here](lcl_config.md)

 ## Create first User
 When you have the Setup Done, you have to create a user to login into the Web interface.